yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-replication-gateway.markdown

 3. Please move into the `scripts` folder and edit the `setExampleEnv.bat/sh` to include correct values for `NIC_ADDR` as the machine IP and `GS_HOME` to have Gigaspaces root folder location.

 # Running the Example
-You will find within the `scripts` folder running scripts to start [Grid Service Agent|XAP91:The Grid Service Agent] for each site and a deploy script for all sites.
+You will find within the `scripts` folder running scripts to start depanlinkGrid Service Agenttengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/The+Grid+Service+Agentbelakanglink for each site and a deploy script for all sites.
 This will allow you to run the entire setup on one machine to test.
 Here are the steps to run the example:
 1. Run `startAgent-DE.bat/sh` or to start DE site.
 2. Run `startAgent-RU.bat/sh` to start RU site.
 3. Run `startAgent-US.bat/sh` to start US site.